 – if you shoot infrared, an IR converted camera (not just IR filters) –

-– a bean bag or bean bag with integrated tripod head for the Land Cruiser (for shots in low light or with big telephotos) –
+– a bean bag and tripod head for the Land Cruiser (for landscapes in low light or big telephotos) –

 – wide-angle, mid-range, and telephoto lenses –

-– casual clothing (including a sweater, light jacket, and rain jacket) –
+– casual clothing (including a sweater and rain jacket) –

 Above: zebras charge around the East African grasslands in the Masai Mara.